bootphon/char_rnn_lexical_decision/README.md

 Once these requirements are met you should be able to run everything.
 Slightly modified versions of torch-rnn and Wuggy (http://crr.ugent.be/programs-data/wuggy) are already provided.

+**This installation does not provide the corpus we used for our experiments.**

+## Downloading complete data

+This corpus has been crafted from the BookCorpus dataset (http://yknzhu.wixsite.com/mbweb).
+In accordance with their policy, our corpus should only be used for scientific or research purposes in academic affiliations.
+For accessing our complete data (corpus, trained networks, results...), please send me an email with your name and affiliation at gael.le-godais at orange.fr

 # Corpus preprocessing